NCAR/ccpp-framework/doc/briefing_pm.md

    discarded.**  capgen-ng is genuinely the successor, not a parallel project.
 The contributions made on the capgen side are what made the capgen-ng feature set possible.
-A significant portion of capgen's code, in particular metadata parsine, Fortran-metadata validation, and constituents, were imported into capgen-ng.
+A significant portion of capgen's code, in particular metadata parsing, Fortran-metadata validation, and constituents, were imported into capgen-ng.
 3. **The team owning capgen-ng can be larger than the team owning